Change the gender on your birth certificate

 Complete the forms for changing gender, then deliver them or mail them to your nearest court.

 A lawyer can help you apply.
-If you can't afford a lawyer, you can apply for legal aid.
+If you cannot afford a lawyer, you can apply for legal aid.
 You may have to pay back some or all of the legal aid you get.

 If you're applying on behalf of your child